-- 1. The performance of the activities included in the corporate object, particularly the Company's innovation and digital transformation strategy, must be focused on the sustainable creation of value, in accordance with the Purpose and Values of the Iberdrola Group and with the commitments made in its Code of Ethics. - 2.
-The Company recognises and seeks to obtain a social dividend consisting of the direct, indirect or induced contribution of value of its activities for all its Stakeholders, particularly through its contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) and its commitment to best environmental, social and corporate governance (ESG) practices. - 3.
-The statement of non-financial information formulated by the Board of Directors and approved by the shareholders at the General Shareholders' Meeting presents the Company's performance in the social, environmental and sustainability areas, as well as the social dividend generated and shared with all its Stakeholders. - 4.
+- The performance of the activities included in the corporate object, particularly the Company's innovation and digital transformation strategy, must be focused on the sustainable creation of value, in accordance with the Purpose and Values of the Iberdrola Group and with the Ethical and Basic Principles of Governance and Sustainability of the Iberdrola Group. - The Company recognises and seeks to obtain a social dividend consisting of the direct, indirect or induced contribution of value of its activities for all its Stakeholders within the framework of its sustainable development strategy. - 3.
+The statement of non-financial information formulated by the Board of Directors and approved by the shareholders at the General Shareholders' Meeting presents the Company's social, environmental and sustainability performance, as well as the social dividend generated and shared with all its Stakeholders. - 4.
 The Company shall promote the public dissemination of its social dividend generated, especially among its Stakeholders.